bereavement

 So… mum dies and goes to dog heaven

-gets met at the gates by an Airedale called Kevin
+gets met at the gates by a St Bernard called Kevin

 who takes her coat, asks how she is